notakey-examples/blackbox-webapp-2fa-howto/README.md

   * 3.3.
 If user approves the request, response is signed and sent back to NtkAS, that in turn responds to SSO service.

-4. If authentication is validated successfully, users browser is redirected back to reverse proxy togather with signed SAML assertion.
+4. If authentication is validated successfully, users browser is redirected back to reverse proxy together with signed SAML assertion.

 5. Browser sends request again for protected resource including SAML assertion from IdP.
 Reverse proxy verifies signature against certificate in configured IdP metadata.